-The Peary caribou in Nunavut was assessed as endangered by COSEWIC and consultations are underway to determine its SARA status, therefore, they are currently designated as Non-active (COSEWIC 2004b).
+The Peary caribou in the High Arctic study area was assessed as endangered by COSEWIC and is on Schedule 1 of SARA as an endangered species (COSEWIC 2004b).

-The Ivory Gull was first designated as Special Concern in 1979, in 2006 it was designated as Endangered by COSEWIC (COSEWIC 2006b) and is listed as Endangered and is on Schedule 1 under SARA.
-It is considered May Be at Risk in Nunavut on the basis of restricted distribution, small and declining population, and potential sensitivity to disturbance (Government of Nunavut Department of the Environment (Avatiliqiyikkut) 2005, internet site).
+The Ivory Gull was first designated as Special Concern in 1979, in 2006 it was designated as Endangered by COSEWIC (COSEWIC 2006) and is listed as Endangered on Schedule 1 under SARA.
+In Nunavut, it may be at risk on the basis of restricted distribution, small and declining population, and potential sensitivity to disturbance (Government of Nunavut Department of the Environment (Avatiliqiyikkut) 2005, internet site).

-The Canadian population of Ivory Gull has declined by 80% over the last 20 years based on Aboriginal Traditional Knowledge and intensive breeding colony surveys over the last four years (COSEWIC 2006b).
+The Canadian population of Ivory Gull has declined by 80% over the last 20 years based on Aboriginal Traditional Knowledge and intensive breeding colony surveys over the last four years (COSEWIC 2006).
 There are numerous threats to this species including contaminants in food, hunting in Greenland, disturbance at breeding locations and they are subject to climate change from degradation of ice-related foraging habitats.